google/xls/docs_src/tools.md

 Interpreter for DSLX code and test-runner.

-When tests are run this also cross-checks that the conversion to IR and JIT compilation of the IR produces the same values.
+The `--compare` flag allows to also cross-checks that the conversion to IR and JIT compilation of the IR produces the same values.

 ```
 $ bazel run -c opt //xls/dslx:interpreter_main -- $PWD/xls/dslx/stdlib/std.x